-The published academic calendar at tstc.edu/about/calendar outlines the dates during which schedule changes may occur.
-Students may add, drop courses, or change sections before classes begin by contacting their program advisor or Success Coach.
-After classes begin, all students may change their schedules by obtaining course schedule change forms available from the Student Resource Center, instructors and/or lead instructors.
-The completed forms must be submitted to the Student Resource Center by the deadline published in the TSTC college academic calendar at tstc.edu/about/calendar.
-Changes are effective only when this process has been completed.
+The published academic calendar outlines the dates during which schedule changes may occur.
+Students may add, drop courses, or change sections before classes begin by contacting their enrollment coach or program enrollment coach.
+After classes begin, all students may change their schedules by obtaining course schedule